-3.3.2.3 On agreement with the customer using of steel complying with national and international standards recognized by the Register may be permitted.
+3.3.2.3 On agreement with the customer using of steel complying with national and RS-agreed international standards.

 The mechanical properties of steel at room and elevated temperature shall be in accordance with standards.

 The properties of steel shall be confirmed by the following tests: